 Where those lawyers were hiding was unclear, so Judge Cox finally had the lunatic handcuffed in his chair.
 As the bailiffs struggled with him, Charles kept shouting, “Mind your own business.
 Mind your own business!”
 Once restrained, Charles sulked, and Robinson was released from his painful duties.

 George Scoville put Charles' older brother John (above left)on the stand, who said of Charles, “His life is a wreck and worthless."
 When John wrote to ask when he could expect repayment of a loan, Charles wrote back, “Find $7 enclosed.
 Stick it up your bung hole and wipe your nose on it...”
 However there was no money in the letter.
 Charles' big sister Francis (above, right) testified Charles had “gone daft” without warning and chased her with an ax.
-And then Charles spent a week on the stand.
+And then Charles spent a week on the stand, driving his legal defense six feet under ground.

 Charles insisted medical malpractice had killed Garfield, not him.
 Besides, he was not crazy in the moral sense, because “The Deity” had ordered him to kill Garfield, but he was definitely insane in the legal sense, in that the jury should not convict him.
 Twenty psychiatrists (called alienists) watched this performance, one telling a newspaper that Charles was the most fascinating psychotic he had ever seen.
 District Attorney George Corkhill, disagreed, asserting that Charles was “no more insane than I am...he's a cool, calculating blackguard, a polished ruffian...
 He wanted excitement..and notoriety, and he got it.”